sgjava/byoc/README.md

 # Build Your Own Camera

-[BYOC](https://github.com/sgjava/byoc/wiki) is a RK3066 based system that turns an Android based Google TV player into an intellgent camera system.
+[BYOC](https://github.com/sgjava/byoc/wiki) is a RK3066 based system that turns an Android based Google TV player into an intelligent camera system.
 You can of course just use it as a network based webcam as well.

 ### FreeBSD License